Easily Switch Between Product Types

 Resource Limit (LimitRange)

 By default, all containers in Kubernetes have no CPU or memory limit.
-LimitRange is a feature used to apply resource limits to objects, like pods, within a namespace.
+A LimitRange is a policy used to apply resource limits to objects, like pods, within a namespace.

-- Restricts the minimum and maximum resource usage for each pod or container in a namespace.
+- Restrict the minimum and maximum resource usage for each pod or container in a namespace.

-- Sets limits on the storage space that each PVC can request within a namespace.
+- Set minimum and maximum limits for the storage space that each PVC can request within a namespace.

-- Controls the ratio between the request and limit for a resource within a namespace.
+- Control the ratio between the request and limit for a resource within a namespace.

-- Sets default requests and limits for compute resources within a namespace and automatically applies them to multiple containers during container execution.
+- Set default requests and limits for compute resources within a namespace and automatically apply them to multiple containers at runtime.

 Environment Variable

-An environment variable is a variable whose value can affect the way a running container will behave.
-A maximum of 30 environment variables can be defined at container creation time.
-You can modify environment variables even after workloads are deployed, increasing flexibility in workload configuration.
+An environment variable is a variable that is configured in the runtime environment of a container.
+A maximum of 30 environment variables can be defined in a container template.
+You can modify environment variables even after workloads are deployed.
+Workload configuration is quite flexible.

 The function of setting environment variables on CCE is the same as that of specifying ENV in a Dockerfile.